softlayer/softlayer-python/docs/cli.rst

 	  resume          Resumes a paused virtual server.
 	  upgrade         Upgrade a virtual server.

 Finally, we can make an actual call.
-Let's list out the virtual servers on our account using `sl vs list`.
+Let's list out the virtual servers on our account by using `sl vs list`.

 ::